microcks/microcks.io/content/documentation/tutorials/_index.md

 >
 > **Contribute to Microcks Tutorials**
 >
-> Code isn't the only way to contribute to OSS; Dev Docs are a huge help that benefit the entire OSS ecosystem.
+> Code isn't the only way to contribute to OSS; Dev Docs are a huge help that benefits the entire OSS ecosystem.
 At Microcks, we value Doc contributions as much as every other type of contribution. ❤️
 >
 > To get started as a Docs contributor:
 >